Howard0o0/shadowsocks-mini/README.md

 # shadowsocks-mini

-a simple and mini implementation of shadowsocks
+a simple and mini implementation of shadowsocks-server

 rewrite shadowsocks in go to learn how it works

 thanks [go-shadowsocks2](https://github.com/shadowsocks/go-shadowsocks2)

 ## Features
 - very simple and easy, just a few files